-IUI using semen from the male partner is recommended for:
+An IUI treatment using semen from a male partner is recommended for:

-IUI using semen from a donor is recommended for:
+An IUI treatment using semen from a donor is recommended for:

 IVI has a worldwide reputation for innovative research and has developed and patented pioneering techniques and technologies.

 IVI is one of the largest fertility treatment providers in the world, with more than 65 clinics in 9 countries.

 During your first visit to IVI London, your consultant will discuss your medical history and advise which fertility treatments will be most effective given your specific circumstances.
 If you choose intrauterine insemination (IUI), then we will create a treatment pathway for you which is as follows:

 In a normal menstrual cycle, a woman grows a single follicle, producing a single ovum (egg), each month.
 To increase the chances of success, you will begin a course of gentle hormonal stimulation in order to grow more follicles and release more eggs during ovulation.
 This process lasts between 10 – 12 days.
 Furthermore, the sperm sample will be analysed to ensure it contains a minimum concentration of motile spermatozoa.

 During this time, you will undergo a series of ultrasound scans and blood tests to monitor the growth and development of the follicles.
 When the follicles have reached an adequate size and number, the artificial insemination procedure is ready to be scheduled.
 This procedure will be timed to take place around 36 hours after an hCG injection is administered, which induces oocytes maturation and triggers ovulation.
 Your hCG injection is administered at home.
 Your medical team will provide clear and thorough instructions on how, and when, to administer your hCG injection.